Blunde1/AquaLens/README.md

 ---
-title: AquaLens
+title: "AquaLens"
-subtitle: Enhancing the value of all collected data
+subtitle: "Enhancing the value of all collected data"
-author: Berent Lunde
+author: "Berent Lunde"
 date: today
 ---